shr1233/Semantically-Guided-Self-Supervised-Monocular-Depth-Estimation/README.md

 # Semantically-Guided-Self-Supervised-Monocular-Depth-Estimation
-We use PyTorch 1.1 with Cuda 10.0.
+一、We use PyTorch 1.1 with Cuda 10.0.
 An requirements.txt  exists.

 1. In your project dir export the environment variable for the checkpoints: export IFN_DIR_CHECKPOINT=/path/to/folder/Checkpoints